 About Yan Qin

-Meanwhile lets just say that we are proud Yan Qin contributed a whooping 20 entries.
+But we are proud to say that Yan Qin contributed 20 entries already.

 Lead Researcher: Yuan Wang Summary: This project explores how people obtain social support from social media usage, and how the process affects their subjective well-being.